Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Keep in mind that you cannot enter diversion on any criminal charges other than a DUII charge.
 Contact an experienced Oregon DUI lawyer to learn more.

-What type of penalties might I face if I am convicted of reckless driving in Oregon?
+What type of penalties might I face if I am convicted of a reckless driving charge?

-Charges such as reckless driving, misdemeanor failure to perform the duties of a driver (hit and run property damage), recklessly endangering, and criminal mischief in the second degree have fewer required penalties than the crime of DUII.
+Charges such as reckless driving (ORS 811.140), misdemeanor failure to perform the duties of a driver (hit and run property damage) (ORS 811.700), recklessly endangering (ORS 163.195), and criminal mischief in the second degree (ORS 164.354) have fewer required penalties than the crime of DUII.
 When convicted of one of these charges, you can expect a sentence of probation, a fine, an order of restitution if applicable, and at least a 90 day license suspension.
 Jail time is possible though not required.
-The amount of jail time, if any, will depend primarily on the seriousness of the incident and the defendant's driving record.
+The amount of jail time, if any, will depend primarily on the seriousness of the incident and the your driving record.

 I have a commercial driver license.
 How long will my CDL be suspended for if I am convicted of a DUII?